shawnmckinney/groovy-apache-fortress/README.md

 ## How it works

-Basically there are a couple of test modules created one for adding the RBAC policy, the other for verifying it.
+There's one module for adding the RBAC policy, another for verifying it.
-Each test module uses a Groovy wrapper to do its work.
+Each test module uses its Groovy wrapper, that wraps Apache Fortress manager apis, in order to do the work.

 1. GroovyAdminMgrTests -> GroovyAdminMgr -> Apache Fortress AdminMgr (insert policy)
 2. GroovyAccessMgrTests -> GroovyAccessMgr -> Apache Fortress AccessMgr (verify policy)

 ## More about the test cases

-Using Apache Fortress ABAC which places dynamic constraints on roles.
-The idea is limiting when they can be activated.
+Apache Fortress can place dynamic constraints on roles.
+The idea is limiting when a particular role can be activated, under what conditions.
-For more on this concept checkout these blog posts:
+For more on this concept:

  * [Towards an Attribute-Based Role-Based Access Control System](https://iamfortress.net/2018/07/07/towards-an-attribute-based-role-based-access-control-system/)
  * [Adding Contextual Information to the RBAC Decision](https://symas.com/adding-contextual-information-to-the-rbac-decision/)